 - John Birmingham's Axis of Time trilogy, inspired by The Final Countdown (see above), depicts a military task force that gets sent back in time from 2021 to 1942 as a result of a failed experiment on one of the ships in the task force.

-- Without Warning and its sequel After America also by John Birmingham, set in 2003 and after, features a wave of unknown energy that causes the population of most of North America to be suddenly disintegrated.
+- Without Warning and its sequel After America, also by John Birmingham, set in 2003 and after, feature a wave of unknown energy that causes the population of most of North America to be suddenly disintegrated.
 Other, non-primate animals are either unaffected or destroyed on a seemingly random basis.

 - In Harry Turtledove's The Guns of the South, the Confederate States win The American Civil War because time-traveling South Africans give them AK-47s.

 - Ravage uses an identical premise, but falls under the category of future rather than Alternate History, as it takes place in the 21st century and was written in 1943.